-Participating providers are required to develop and implement a procedure for tracking CCS program referrals.
-The Plan is available to work with participating providers and care managers to facilitate referrals to CCS and continuity of care as needed.
+Participating providers are required to develop and implement a procedure for tracking CCS program referrals and submit a monthly report to the Delegation Oversight Department.
+The health plan is available to work with participating providers and care managers to facilitate referrals to CCS and continuity of care as needed.